bonomip/bonomip/README.md

 [![Contact](https://img.shields.io/badge/Contact-eMail-success)](mailto:paolo.bonomi@studenti.unimi.it)
 [![GitHub](https://img.shields.io/badge/Support%20at-GitHub-blueviolet)](https://github.com/bonomip) [![Linkedin](https://img.shields.io/badge/My%20profile-Linkedin-blue)](https://www.linkedin.com/in/pbonomi/)

-My name is Paolo Bonomi and i'm from Milan, Italy.
-As a computer scientist, my interests span across the interconnected fields of computational geometry, machine learning, and software engineering.
+Hi, I'm Paolo Bonomi, a computer scientist from Milan, Italy.
+I’m interested in computational geometry, machine learning, and software engineering—especially where these fields connect.

-My passion and inclination for manipulating multi-dimensional data, as well as researching and developing new ML models, is what drew me to the exciting field of Computer Vision.
+I really enjoy working with complex data and building new machine learning models.
+That interest led me to the world of Computer Vision, where I like solving problems that involve images and patterns.

-In addition i'm a naturally curious person, and that curiosity keeps pushing me to dig deep into how things really work.
-I don't plan on stopping at just using libraries; I'm all about understanding the finer details.
+I'm a curious person by nature, and I always want to understand how things work under the hood—not just use libraries or tools, but really learn what’s happening behind the scenes.

-Talk to me about:
+Some of the topics I like to explore:
-- CNN, CapsNet, Transformer, Behavioural Model, RL, etc.
+- Deep Learning (like CNNs, Transformers, Reinforcement Learning)
 - Computational Geometry
--  GPU program optimization
+- GPU Programming and Making Code Run Faste
-- Indie Games
+- Indie Game Development
-- Mathematics and Physics
+- Math and Physics

 ## 🚀 Featured Projects